adamabdelhamed/klooie/src/klooie/klooie/Controls/ReadmeTemplate.md

 You can build complex controls with klooie.
 Here's how to use the built-in XYChart.
 This is useful when building quick command line apps that visualize data.

 //#XYChartSample

+## Custom controls

+You can derive from ConsoleControl to create your own controls.

+//#CustomControlSample